 - Hydrops fetalis in the baby

-Sometimes, no specific cause for polyhydramnios is found.
+Sometimes, no specific cause is found.

 Call your health care provider if you are pregnant and notice that your belly is getting large very quickly.